HowardALandman/QTD/src/tdc7201/README.md

     clear_status(verbose=False,force=False)

-Clear any set interrupt status register bits to prepare for next measurement.
+Clears any set interrupt status register bits to prepare for next measurement.
 This isn't supposed to be necessary, but I was having problems without doing it.
 If `verbose==True`, prints detailed step-by-step results for debugging.
 If `force==True`, does a write even if the none of the bits appears to be set.

     set_SPI_clock(speed)